 It is important to mention though that dedicated IPs are available as an add-on with separate pricing.
 If you opt for DDoS protection, you may even have to pay higher for the dedicated IP.

 PureVPN and VyprVPN both offer support in the form of video guides, knowledge base, FAQs, email, and tickets.
 All of these are good options to receive support.

+Both VPNs have the availability of “live chat” support with a vigilant team working 24/7 to resolve user queries.
 We all already know how important live chat systems are in recent times, where everyone wants instant support.
-Therefore, VyprVPN not offering one is incredibly alarming.

 The second best option for most is email support.
 So, I went a little further with my testing to analyze the response times from both providers as well.